delaford/game/README.md

 Create your `MySQL` database and then edit the `.env.example` and fill out the database credentials.

       $ composer install
+      $ php artisan jwt:secret
       $ php artisan migrate
       $ php artisan config:cache
       $ yarn install
       $ yarn dev

 Your website's CSS should now be compiled and your database should now be created along with its tables successfully created.
+Also, your secret JWT authentication key was created.
 Time to make your player!
 Let's serve up the website:

       $ php artisan serve